canonical/lxd/doc/reference/storage_ceph.md

 : To use a Ceph OSD pool of type "erasure", you must create the OSD pool beforehand.
   You must also create a separate OSD pool of type "replicated" that will be used for storing metadata.
   This is required because Ceph RBD does not support `omap`.
-  To specify which pool is "erasure coded", set the [`ceph.osd.data_pool_name`](storage-ceph-pool-config) configuration option to the erasure coded pool name and the [`source`](storage-ceph-pool-config) configuration option to the replicated pool name.
+  To specify which pool is "erasure coded", set the {config:option}`storage-ceph-pool-conf:ceph.osd.data_pool_name` configuration option to the erasure coded pool name and the {config:option}`storage-ceph-pool-conf:source` configuration option to the replicated pool name.

 ## Configuration options